hyukjekwon/textgrid_edit/README.md

-# tier_div.py
+# textgrid_edit.py
-A script designed for musicological annotation in TextGrid files.
+A script designed for easier musicological annotation in TextGrid files.

 ## necessary packages:
 Use the command prompt to install the textgrid package for Python.